 A Ministry of Agriculture farm survey dated 1941-3 recorded that Ivy House was owned by Mr H Smith and farmed by Louis Gingell.
 It was a mixed farm and rated ‘Class B’ due to lack of capital.
 Louis Henry and Maud Elizabeth Gingell were still at Ivy House Farm in 1955.

 In 1959 the farm was in the hands of Maurice F and Jessica E Elliott.
-On 16th November 1963, Maurice Elliott, now at Cranford Farm, Pucklechurch, Jessica Elliot and Arthur G Dix, paid off £3500 to Sidney Smith for his share to become three equal owners and on 18th November 1963 part of farm was sold in equal parts by Arthur Dix and the Elliotts to Richard Eric Beale of Benges Farm, Priors Norton, for £11500.
+On 16th November 1963, Maurice Elliott, now at Cranford Farm, Pucklechurch, Jessica Elliot and Arthur G Dix, paid off £3500 to Sidney Smith for his share to become three equal owners and on 18th November 1963 part of the farm was sold in equal parts by Arthur Dix and the Elliotts to Richard Eric Beale of Benges Farm, Priors Norton, for £11500.

 On 24th August 1964 the farmhouse was sold to Richard Abdiel Chorley of 61 Church Street, Tewkesbury, for £2900 and on 22nd January 1972 Richard Abdiel Chorley and Kathleen Joanna Chorley became co-owners.
 After retiring from his job at Smiths Instruments they went to live in the Abbey Precinct, Tewkesbury, where Dick was organist and steward at Tewkesbury Abbey.